IrisLiu-00/dndnotes/_notes/Campaign/Session Notes/A Murder in Avizallo.md

 - Gandras Dol might take the PCs help to stop vandalism
 - leads: saw kingfisher at the riot, shady accounting from eledeia, it wasn't giltstern's automata at the riot
-	- gandras got control of the giltstern automata at one point Vulture Sidequest?
+	- gandras got control of the giltstern automata at one point
+- if they majorly damage Gandras his faction can come after them Vulture Sidequest?
 - Raven has dirt on him, if they can get her support
 - Vulture would like to weaken Kingfisher - too chummy with the Kevarans
 - coriolis?
-- treasure hunt leads: ring is missing (someone can lie), gyrfalcon was investigating guardians Unmasking Gyrfalcon
+- treasure hunt leads: ring is missing (someone can lie), gyrfalcon was investigating sth Unmasking Gyrfalcon
 - Expose identity and home address
+- battle at Orin's house should be pretty major (an ambush? multiple factions collide). give up a big repository of clues
 - magic missile / sniper wound within Orin's mouth
+- electrocution burns on body don't entirely match automata attacks (was a spell instead)
 - leads: reservoirs (from house),
 Ramping tension at the docks / something related to V's directive?
 - Monsters attack - growers refuse to defend
-- Fray tide that Guardians don't defend against
+- Fray tides
 - Saltwood growers get even more incited, start vandalizing Dol/Giltstern property
 - Kevarans try to harvest saltwood by force? what's stopping them
 - Gandras' corruption - he has overpromised saltwood stock and failed to deliver
 - Gandras keeps the diff saltwood groves separate, in competition - so no one realizes his bad accounting Raven starts tailing the PCs out of suspicion
-- ==what do?==
 - encounter against some of Raven's agents.
 Or Zora somehow tries to fuck them over, put them on the wrong trail? lead to an ambush
-- Raven thinks there's something sus abt the kites - sidequest?
-- zora should have some other side mystery she's investigating  that ties to main thing
+- Zora investigating a mystery for Reed: he purchased a nice ring off of Kareem a few years back and it's missing
+	- Reed wears it on a chain around his neck, puts it in a dish when he goes to bed
+	- Reed thinks his wife Ella is cheating on him with, wife stole it to give to
+	- His wife works late nights at Kareem's Beans
+	- Reed has previously found Ella
+	- Zora thinks the new adventurers in town might have stolen it, since adventurers are treasure hungry
 - leads: kites
+	- either Raven trusts them and tells them Merriwink is up to something weird, or Zora says she's investigating sth for Myla?
 Danger in the Reservoirs
 - gyrfalcon was investigating this - had questions around reduced security at cistern entrances, their soldiers were called back without their order
 - tensorat helped engineer a lot of the reservoirs to ...?